5 ways to overcome depressive thoughts

 – Eat three healthy meals every day

-– Schedule social event and try to go even when you don’t feel like it
+– Schedule social events and try to go even when you don’t feel like it.

 In addition to improving your overall physical health and stamina, exercise is a natural endorphin producer meaning it is the best and easiest way to give your mood a natural positive boost.
 By setting aside 20-30 minutes a day to go for a brisk walk, jog around the park or even cycle, you’re able to reduce your stress levels and increase your energy.
 If you can plan with others then this will give an added boost to your mood.